Ohio Osteopathic Foundation

 OOF Loan Terms

 Simple interest rates for OOF loans are two percent below prime at the time the loan is approved.
 To be eligible for the loan, the applicant must be a student at an accredited osteopathic college, a resident of Ohio, have financial need and maintain a passing grade point average.
-First priority is given to seniors, but applications are accepted from all classes based on need.
+First priority is given to seniors or those in emergency situations, but applications are accepted from all classes based on need.
 The Nelson J. Musson, DO, Loan Program gives first preferences to students from Northwest Ohio.

 OOF loans pay tuition up to a maximum of $6,000 via checks made payable to the student and the osteopathic college.
 The loan is interest-free during in-school period, and, unless a waiver is requested, requires monthly payments of interest only during the internship and full payment after internship with a maximum repayment period of five years.